RomanDrevo/weather-app/README.md

 # React Weather Widget

-This project builds a Weather Widget using React
+This project builds a Weather App with clickable daily forecast.